-Until Thursday afternoon, there had been no sight of the 21-year-old defendant since he was arrested near the Walmart store where 22 people were killed on Aug.
-3. Some two-dozen people were also injured in the attack and hospital officials said two of them still remained hospitalized.
+There’s been no sight of the 21-year-old defendant since he was arrested near the Walmart store where 22 people were killed on Aug.
+3.

 Crusius, of the Dallas suburb of Allen, has been indicted on capital murder of multiple persons charges and prosecutors are seeking to have him sentenced to execution if convicted.

-Crusius remains held without bond in the El Paso County Detention Facility on a suicide watch.
-The judge's had ordered that Crusius be transported from the jail to court to appear in person at his brief arraignment.
+Crusius remains held without bond in the El Paso County Detention Facility.
+The judge’s order requires that Crusius be transported from the jail to court to appear in person at his arraignment.